Porsche Club of America (PCA) - Potomac Region

 Credit card and billing information use secure connections and are encrypted.
 You are the only person who has access to your card number.
 No one who has access to the DE database can access your credit card number.

-If there is a problem charging your card, the DE Cashier will notify you by email.
+If there is a problem billing your card, the DE Cashier will notify you by email.
 You will have one week to resolve the issue.
 Problems are usually associated with incorrect information in your profile or cards that have expired.
-Remember it is your responsibility to ensure your credit information is correct and the information in your profile matches your actual credit card information.
+Remember that it is your responsibility to ensure your card information is correct and the information in your profile matches your actual credit card information.
 The email address entered in the credit card section of your account is a separate address from the email address in your Contact Info - you have to change both if you change your email.

 How do I cancel?

-You can cancel online without penalty prior to the date your credit card is billed.
+You can cancel online in MSR without penalty prior to the date your credit card is billed.
 This is usually 21 days before the event.
 If you cancel less than 21 days before the event, you cancel late and will forfeit your registration fee.
 The email you receive notifying you that you are accepted into an event will contain details about the billing procedure and the cancellation dates.
-This may seem draconian, but it's very hard to fill open slots on short notice and we must pay the track rental fee with the number of persons participating in an event.
+This may seem draconian, but it's very hard to fill open slots on short notice and we must pay the track rental fee with the number of people participating in an event.

 Very Late Registration

 Things can change right up to the date of the event.
-Drivers occasionally must cancel late and when this happens, the registrar will try to fill the event from the Wait List.
-If the registrar does late accept a driver into an event, the registrar will positively contact that person before accepting them, because the late entrant will not have a chance to cancel without paying the full price.
-If the event requires overnight accommodations, the prospective late entrant may not have much time to make arrangements before the Registrar must extend the offer to the next person on the Wait List.
+Drivers occasionally must cancel late and when this happens, the Registrar will try to fill the run group from the WaitList.
+If the Registrar accepts a driver into an event after registration and billing has closed, the Registrar will positively contact the registrant before accepting them, given that billing will occur upon acceptance.
+The prospective late entrant may not have much time to make arrangements for tech inspection and/or travel and lodging before the Registrar must extend the offer to the next registrant on the WaitList.
 This can get dicey with away events, since a driver may have little notice to get a reservation or plan the party.
 It's the price we pay for the privilege.
 You don't have to agree to go if you're accepted late.

 Here are the status codes used by Potomac and what they mean:

-Status Code What this status means
+Status Code | What this status means |

-New
+New |

-When the Registrar begins to process registrations, your status will change from Pending to either Accepted, or Waitlist if there's no room in your run group.
+You registered but the Registrar has not begun to process registrations for the event.
+When the Registrar begins to process registrations, your status will change from Pending to either Accepted, or Waitlist if there's no room in your run group. |

-Waitlist The registrar has begun to process registrations for an event.
-Either the Registrar is waiting to accept you for the event or the run group for which you registered is full.
+Waitlist | The registrar has begun to process registrations for an event.
+Either the Registrar is waiting to accept you for the event or the run group for which you registered is full. |

-Confirmed You're accepted for the event.
+Confirmed | You're accepted for the event. |

-Cancelled You cancelled prior to the cancellation deadline.
-You will not be charged for the event.
+Cancelled | You canceled prior to the cancellation deadline.
+You will not be charged for the event. |

-Cancel Late You cancelled after the cancellation deadline.
-You will be charged for the event.
+Cancel Late | You canceled after the cancellation deadline.
+You will not be refunded for the event. |

-NoShow You were accepted but didn't show up.
-You will be charged for the event.
+No-show | You were accepted but didn't attend/check in at the track.
+You will not be refunded for the event. |

 What do I do if I'm accepted (before the event)?